 Regardless of the circumstances that led to your divorce or who it was that requested the divorce, the process will undoubtedly cause some disturbances in your life.
-Whether you were happily married for 20 years and bore four children and it all came screeching to a halt with the unexpected filing of divorce by your spouse, or you had a three-year tumultuous marriage with a toxic spouse that ended on mutual, albeit vicious, grounds, divorce ends a very serious relationship.
+Whether you were happily married for 20 years and bore four children and it all came screeching to a halt with the unexpected filing of divorce in Denver by your spouse, or you had a three-year tumultuous marriage with a toxic spouse that ended on mutual, albeit vicious, grounds, divorce ends a very serious relationship.
 Marriage is a relationship that takes on legal tenancy and asserts that you contractually became one person as far as debt, property, and name are concerned.
 And now it is over.
 But, unfortunately, if you shared anything more than love in your relationship, the final divorce order may not be the end of your marital obligations.

 Children Are a Lifelong Commitment